Help if your landlord is not registered

 We also have voluntary landlords that choose to sign up to the Scheme.

-If you are not sure if your landlord is a member of the Housing Ombudsman Scheme, you can use the membership directory to search for your landlord.
+If you are not sure if your landlord is a member of the Housing Ombudsman Scheme, you can search for them in our membership directory.

 If you think your landlord is a member of the Scheme but cannot find it on this list, please get in touch.